 In line with our mission to provide valuable thought leadership for the rental housing industry, we’re featuring multifamily experts whom we’ve had the honor of welcoming to our advisory board.

-In this month’s edition of LeaseLock Advisory Board Q&A Spotlight, we are excited to highlight a highly-esteemed multifamily influencer — Marcie Williams, President of Rivergate KW Residential (RKW).
+In this month’s edition of LeaseLock Advisory Board Q&A Spotlight, we are excited to highlight a highly-esteemed multifamily influencer — Marcie Williams, CEO of Rivergate KW Residential (RKW).
 Bringing over 20 years of industry experience in the Southeast, Marcie is the overall leader of all aspects of multifamily property management operations, new business development, and strategy.
 Next month, she will serve as Co-Chair at NMHC OPTECH 2021.
 Perhaps most notably, Marcie has built RKW to become one of the nation’s fastest growing multifamily management companies.

 As an active thought leader in the community, Marcie was recently named one of the Most Admired CEO’s in Charlotte and also earned the 25 Most Influential Women in Business Designation by the Charlotte Business Journal.
 GlobeSt also listed Marcie as a Multifamily Influencer in 2020.
 Additionally, she is an active member of the Greater Charlotte Apartment Association and is the recipient of several industry awards including Manager of the Year, Volunteer of the Year, Instructor of the Year and The Lex Marsh Award for Lifetime Achievement.
 Most recently, Marcie was inducted into the 2021 Apartment Association of North Carolina Hall of Fame for her various contributions, accomplishments, and service to the multifamily industry.